 Commercially the experience economy has been shuttered.
 Selling whole experiences as a product such as travel and tourism, hospitality, live music and sporting events have been decimated.
 The pandemic economy is highly discriminative of the sectors it affects.
 That’s not to say that we are not all affected, but the level to which we are affected greatly differs by sector.

 If we look at a restaurant the business model is pretty simple.
 You take raw ingredients (materials), cook them into a meal (processing) and serve them up with low lights, exceptional service, classy music, culinary artistry (the experience) and voila, you have a memorable night out.
 You are willing to pay a lot more for this night out, than for the materials which are readily available at the grocery store.
 The value you receive at a restaurant is heavily derived from the quality of the food and the quality of the experience.
-The below graph is a very simple model to show the reverse engineering of value from the lowest value on the left, the to the highest value on the right.

 Now let’s look at one with dollars involved.
 Watching an NBA game on my couch at home costs $7/month for the NBA.TV subscription.
 Heading out to a bar with my friends to watch the game might cost $120 and watching the game live in the stadium maybe $300 (depending on which game of course).
 Every time the process or experiences are improved, so too does the price ratchet up.
 So this brings us to where we are today.
 We are seeing a flow through where the outcome or the product is still being delivered, but the experience has been significantly reduced due to current events.
 Its a lag and a more complex problem to solve.
 People will be thinking ‘how long am I willing to keep paying for this vastly different service clinging to the hope that it will return to full service soon, because I value full service, but I’m not getting it.’
 The education sector is exhibit A. Public schooling aside (as opposed to homeschooling there isn’t really an alternative) private schools and universities sell a premium product, that is the qualification from their institution.
 But what customers (students and parents) are really buying is the whole experience.
 So using our above model the academic literature is the materials, the teaching is the process and the adventure of attending school X here with all of these other students is the experience.
 Through the lens of an international university student, it’s not just the education, it’s the 4 years living and studying in Australia that’s so valuable.
 We can’t fall back on laptop video conferencing as a replacement because they should still walk away with the same piece of paper.
 This is why Digital (or online) MBA’s are often so much cheaper than those delivered on campus.
 Don’t charge me the cost of a night out in Madison Square Garden and give me the NBA.tv subscription.
 It's important to remember that the best experiences often manifest inside created parameters.
 For example, the workplace, a school, an arena or stadium are important facilities to curate the experience allowing for the premium value capture.
 The only industry as yet to successfully virtualise these spatial equivalents are online gaming or esports, depending on which generation you belong to.